yocoHM/git-practice/README.md

 ## Information about the fifth lesson (resolving conflicts when merging)
 - git merge --abort : rolls back to the version of the branch without the merge
-- git merge --no-commit --no-ff <branchName> : merge without making a commit and without making a fast forward merge.
+- git merge --no-commit --no-ff <branchName> : merges without making a commit and without making a fast forward merge.
 Also, if there's a conflict, it can be aborted
+- git branch --no-merged master : checks which branches have not been merged with master
+- git branch --merged master : checks which branches have been merged with master